zentralopensource/zentral/docs/apps/mdm.md

 3. Choose the desired FileVault configuration from the *FileVault Configuration* dropdown.
 4. Click *Save* to link the configuration to the blueprint.

+## Software Update Enforcement Configuration

+Zentral’s software update enforcements use DDM-based configurations to manage updates across multiple Apple platforms, including macOS, iOS, iPadOS, and tvOS.
+These settings support time-based deferrals, simplifying automated update management.
+Once set up, updates are automatically applied when they become available.
+A single configuration can be used in multiple blueprints, and tags on configurations allow updates to be scoped to different device groups, supporting cohort-based management and phased rollouts.

+### Configuring Software Update Enforcement

+To create and manage software update enforcement settings in Zentral, follow these steps:

+1. **Navigate to**: **MDM > Overview > Software Update Enforcements**.
+2. **Create a New Configuration**:
+   - Click *the + sign to create new software update enforcement*.
+3. **Configure the Following Details**:
+   - *Name*: Enter a descriptive name for the configuration.
+   - *Details URL*: Optionally, provide a URL with additional information about the enforced update.
+   - *Platforms*: Select the platforms to which the enforcement applies (iOS, iPadOS, macOS, tvOS).
+   - *Tags*: Add tags to specify which devices or groups the configuration will apply to.
+   - *Type*:
+     - **One-time**: Enforce the update a single time.
+       - *Target OS Version*: Specify the target OS version for the update.
+       - *Target Build Version*: Enter the target build version (e.g., 20A242).
+       - *Target Local Date Time*: Set the deadline for the update.
+If the user doesn’t trigger the update before this time, the device will force install it.
+     - **Latest**: Continuously enforce updates as they become available.
+       - *Maximum Target OS Version*: Set the maximum OS version for updates.
+       - *Delay in Days*: Set the number of days after an update is released before it is force-installed.
+       - *Target Local Time*: Specify the local time when the software update will be enforced on devices.
+4. *Save* the configuration to apply it.

+Zentral’s software update enforcement configuration automatically manages OS updates using Apple DDM features along with additional logic.
+The **Latest** option calculates device-specific details to ensure devices are updated to a specified version within a defined delay and local time, allowing users to install updates before the enforcement deadline.

+This utilizes the Apple OS mechanisms outlined in the [Enforcing Software Updates](https://support.apple.com/en-gb/guide/deployment/depd30715cbb/1/web/1.0) section of the Apple Platform Deployment Guide.

+For more details on enforcing software updates, see the [Enforce Software Updates Dictionary Keys](https://support.apple.com/en-gb/guide/deployment/dep0578d8b8a/1/web/1.0#dep0d1ed5077).

+### Enforcing Updates on Different Schedules

+To ensure consistent software update enforcement across all devices, a single configuration can be assigned to multiple blueprints.
+For more granular control, multiple configurations within a single blueprint allow organizations to tailor update strategies for different device groups.
+Tags must be applied when using multiple configurations to ensure they are scoped to the appropriate devices or groups.

+This method enables gradual rollouts of updates at set intervals (also known as "update rings"), ensuring that different device groups receive updates on a pre-defined schedule.
+Regardless of the method, the update enforcement configuration removes the need for manual adjustments with each new Apple OS release.

 ## Apps and Books

 To manage and distribute apps from the Mac App Store or iOS/iPadOS App Store through Zentral, a Content Token is required to sync with Apple Business Manager (ABM) or Apple School Manager (ASM).